input-output-hk/partner-chains-smart-contracts/README.md

 But the first statement is false, and thus the conclusion is false.
 It will be fine for plutip tests because KeyWallet is single-address, but it will fail if any action on-chain or off-chain falls prey to this.

-In the repo as released to open source, only key wallets are supported, so this does not cause any problem, thus the urgency is Moderate.
+In the repo as released to open source, these warnings have no impact, as we are not supporting light-wallets yet.
+If someone decides to implement light wallet integration, multi-address wallets would not work properly.
 ### Issue #2 Distributed Set Issue
 **Description**
 It is possible for a malicious user to submit a transaction to make a node in the distributed set unspendable, so this would block people from claiming their sidechain token.